OBF/obf-docs/code-of-conduct/CODE_OF_CONDUCT.md

 * Focus on what is best for the community
 * Show courtesy and respect towards other community members

 Please contact the Code of Conduct Committee by emailing `dedicated Code of Conduct email`.
-Currently appointed members to report any incident of violation of Code of Conduct are Bastian Greshake Tzovaras, Malvika Sharan and Yo Yehudi.
-They are also available to respond to any question and concerns regarding the Code of Conduct document and procedure.

 The Code of Conduct Committee is established with the volunteer members designated and approved by the OBF Board.
 The committee will be responsible for reviewing and keeping confidentiality of all the reports when enforcing the Code of Conduct.

 ## 2. OBF Code of Conduct in detail